Hello, my name is Eiman. I am an integrative psychotherapist.

-I work is in a compassionate way, through listening, kindness and empathy, with the aim of facilitating a safe space for you to explore and understand yourself, your past and your present.
-Having been a client myself, I know exactly how difficult it may be to talk about feelings, aspirations and past experiences.
+How I work is in a compassionate way, through listening, kindness and empathy.
+My aim is to facilitate a safe space for you to explore and understand yourself, your past and your present.
+I can understand how difficult it may be to talk about feelings, aspirations and past experiences.
 But having someone listen to you and accept what you bring to therapy in a non-judgemental way is fundamental to the therapeutic relationship!
+That is the first step in this process!

 I am originally from Sudan and am able to provide therapy in two languages: English and Arabic.